Rhipsalis burchellii Britton & Rose

 Erythrorhipsalis burchellii, Erythrorhipsalis cribrata, Hariota cribrata

-Rhipsalis burchellii is an interesting thornless cactus that forms an elegant cascade of delicate branches that grow up to 5 feet (1.5 m) long.
-Flowers are creamy-white, up to 0.6 inches (1.5 cm) long, and emerge along the stems, eventually making way for pink fruits.
+Rhipsalis burchellii is a spineless much-branched cactus that forms an elegant cascade of delicate branches.
+The branches are slender, cylindrical, branched, and highly succulent.
+Primary branches are up to 2 feet (60 cm) long.
+The terminal stem segments are up to 4 inches (10 cm) long.
+Flowers are cream-colored, up to 0.6 inches (1.5 cm) long, and emerge along the stems, eventually making way for pink fruits.

 How to Grow and Care